Skip to main content

 Revoking Allowances

-To revoke an allowance, you can set the allowance to 0.
+To revoke an allowance, you will need to set the allowance to 0.
 This can be done programmatically or through a UI such as https://revoke.cash/ .

 Common Issues